Laila Majnu (2018 film): Production

-Early Development
+Development

 The concept for Laila Majnu began as a modern retelling of the classic tragic romance Layla and Majnun, conceptualized by writer Imtiaz Ali, who developed parts of the idea approximately a decade before the project materialized.
 He served as a creative contributor while entrusting direction to his brother Sajid Ali.
 The screenplay was co-written by both Imtiaz and Sajid, with production led by Balaji Motion Pictures and PI Pictures.

 Casting

 The leads were chosen after exhaustive auditions, as director Sajid Ali stated that nearly a thousand actors were assessed to find performers who could disappear into their roles without the preconceptions of stardom.
-Triptii Dimri was eventually selected to play Laila, while Avinash Tiwary was chosen for Qais (Majnu).
+Triptii eventually selected to play Laila, while Avinash Tiwary was chosen for Qais (Majnu).

 Filming

 Principal photography took place in Kashmir, with several sequences shot at iconic regional locales including Srinagar, Gulmarg, Pahalgam, and Doodhpathri.
 The production team included numerous local artists from the Valley in supporting roles.